Resource created by East Riding Museums, Heritage Learning and Normanby Hall Country Park.

-- Read George Copping’s letter to his mother (pictured above, full transcript available to download, see link below).
+- Read George Copping’s letter to his mother (full transcript available to download, see Resources).
 How do you think she would have felt when she read it?

-- Look at the watercolour painting of the three armed trawlers (above).
+- Look at the watercolour painting of the three armed trawlers.
 What impression does this give of the war at sea?
 What words would you use to describe it?

-Compare the watercolour of the three armed trawlers with the photograph of George V and Queen Mary inspecting a trawler (pictured right).
+Compare the watercolour of the three armed trawlers with the photograph of George V and Queen Mary inspecting a trawler (see Resources).

 - What are the similarities and differences between the two images?